Uncertainty and Autarky: Cooperative Game Theory for Stable Local Energy Market Partitioning: Partitioning objectives

 To calculate the core, one needs the deviation costs $\hat \phi(F)$ for any coalition $F$.
 This can be complicated due to externalities, where coalition costs may depend on the remainder grid due to coupled power flow constraints, as discussed in Section \ref{sec:coalitioncostssection}.
 Hence, each deviating coalition $F$ must anticipate the partitioning of $\mathcal{G}\setminus F$ following its deviation to calculate $\hat \phi(F)$.

 We now provide a model for the estimates $\hat \phi(F)$ under two cases: Partitioning under \emph{no externalities}, and partitioning with \emph{externalities} for coalition costs discussed in Section \ref{sec:coalitioncostssection}. \begin{case} \emph{Deviation costs under no externalities}: In a special case, when coalitions satisfy Assumptions \ref{assm:boundarynode}-\ref{assm:strictselfconsume}, the coalition cost can be written using Eq \eqref{eq:coalitioncostsnoexternalities}.
 In this case, the costs for any coalition $F$ only depend on its internal configuration, and not on how the remainder grid $\mathcal{G}\setminus F$ is partitioned.
-Hence, deviation cost $\hat \phi(F)$ can be written as $\phi_0(F)$ from Eq \eqref{eq:coalitioncostsnoexternalities}.
+Hence, deviation cost $\hat \phi(F)$ can be written as $\phi_0(F)$ from Eq \eqref{eq:coalitioncostsnoexternalities}, and coalition stability can be studied using the characteristic function formulation \cite{shapley_game_1973}.

 This implies that a LEMs coalition's decision to split into smaller LEMs only depends on its internal energy trading and the prosumption uncertainty.
 This case allows us to isolate the effect of uncertainty on formation of LEM partitions. \end{case}